 Running became my second nature.
 It was no longer an effort to run or think about it, I simply did it because it was part of my normal daily routine (the scientists would describe this as: cue – routine – reward) .

-Do you think you can copy such a habit?
+Do you think you can copy a habit of that kind?

 I have a sequence of of morning rituals since a couple of years, deliberately chosen exercises that I hate most: e.g. push-ups.
 After I made a short work-out, everything starts to flow.